Internationally Renowned Lighting Design Studio

 PI.KL Studio is a full service architecture design studio in Baltimore that pursues integrated design strategies for the urban environment.
 They engage in all stages of projects, from development through design and construction, and seek to involve a wide spectrum of constituents and design possibilities.
 Their work involves commercial, residential and cultural projects to promote a healthy, vibrant, and inclusive environment.

-Bruce Willen is a designer and creative director whose work jaywalks through the intersection of experiential design, placemaking, public art, and civic design.
-Bruce is founding partner of acclaimed design studio Post Typography where he has led high-profile branding, digital, and graphic design projects that have shaped the visual language of Baltimore and beyond.
+Bruce Willen is a multidisciplinary designer, artist, and the founder of Public Mechanics, a studio working in public and cultural spaces.
+Bruce collaborates on projects that jaywalk through the intersection of experiential design, public art, and civic design.
+Bruce is also founding partner of acclaimed design studio Post Typography where he has led high-profile projects that have shaped the visual language of Baltimore and beyond.

 Interim Director of Rinehart School of Sculpture MFA at MICA